Joezanini/oauth_create_user/README.md

 Listening on http://0.0.0.0:10060...

 copy and paste above URL into browser and follow prompts

+Be sure to log into Webex Account with Admin level credentials during the OAuth grant-flow.
+If you do not have Admin Credentials, go to developer.webex.com and request a developer sandbox for credentials.

 **Note**: Your Redirect_URI in the Integration's settings on Developer Webex Teams site should be: http://0.0.0.0:10060/oauth or if you're using any other hosting platform it would be https://YOUR_SERVER/oauth